nicklockwood/layout/README.md

 />
 ```

-As with the `safeAreaInsets` property itself, Layout permits you to set `contentInsetAdjustmentBehavior` on earlier iOS versions to simplify backwards compatibility, however, setting it to any value other than `never` is prohibited on iOS versions earlier than 11.
+To simplify backwards compatibility, as with the `safeAreaInsets` property itself, Layout permits you to set `contentInsetAdjustmentBehavior` on any iOS version, however the value is ignored on iOS versions earlier than 11.

 # Expressions